PiperLeigh/PiperLeigh/README.md

 ## Hi there!
 I'm Piper👋
 *(she/her)*
 <p>I am a front-end web development instructor working inside a women's prision, hoping to help my students build more positive futures for themselves.
-Not having much previous experience with code, I am committing to daily practice in 2024 to enhance my knowledge and better support their learning journey.</p>
+Commiting to more coding practice in 2024!.</p>

 - 🌱 I’m currently studying...
   <ul>